jackjburnett/jackjburnett.github.io/_projects/2026-archive.md

 ---

-## Playing with Constraints Workshop

-To be added

----

 ## FutureQuest Session

 As part of my role as a widening participation tutor, I was invited to deliver a 75-minute introductory session on artificial intelligence to year 10 students through the [FutureQuest](https://www.futurequest.org.uk/) programme.